Information for Current and Potential Grantees

 - On the Grants Reform Website, download a copy of the Registration Form for Administrator.
-A signed, notarized original form must be sent to the Division of Budget at the address provided in the instructions.
+A signed, notarized original form must be sent to the address provided in the instructions.
 You will be provided with a Username and Password allowing you to access the Grants Gateway.

 - Log in to the Grants Gateway.
 If this is your first time logging in, you will be prompted to change your password at the bottom of your Profile page.
 Enter a new password and click SAVE.